lukehutch/quickunzip/README.md

 Unzips a zipfile across multiple threads, using one `ZipFile` instance per thread. (`ZipFile` objects have synchronized methods, so one instance is required per thread for parallel unzipping.)

-QuickUnzip is probably about the fastest unzipper that it is possible to write using the standard Java `ZipFile` API -- twice as fast as InfoZip when unzipping the Eclipse Java development distribution zipfile (Core i7-4702HQ CPU @ 2.20GHz, 4 cores / 8 threads, with SSD).
+QuickUnzip is probably about the fastest unzipper that it is possible to write using the standard Java `ZipFile` API -- it is twice as fast as InfoZip when unzipping the Eclipse Java development distribution zipfile (Core i7-4702HQ CPU @ 2.20GHz, 4 cores / 8 threads, with SSD).

 Some care was taken to ensure that unzipping is safe (e.g. zipfile paths containing `../` cannot escape the output directory, and `/` is stripped from the beginning of zipfile paths to relativize them).